derv82/wifite2/EVILTWIN.md

 3. Background process which is deauthing the above BSSIDs on a separate wireless card.

 I am not sure how feasible this is in Python; we could also resort to using static files to store the stage (e.g. JSON file with BSSIDs and current step -- e.g. "Shutting down" or "Waiing for password").

+TODO: See if the CGIHTTPServer has some way we can maintain/alter background threads.
+TODO: See how hard it would be to maintain state in the CGIHTTPServer (do we have to use the filesystem?)

 Success & Cleanup